 Step 2 - Become a Civic Thought Leader

-- Attend and participate in the Fellows’ Council and an optional retreat
+- Attend and participate in the Fellows Intensive and an optional retreat

 - Take the lead in creating and organizing at least one reading and discussion group, designing it to prepare you to write a dialogue that captures, with as much subtlety, insight and wit as possible, a wide range of perspectives on the subject of the group